 Detox is separated into two types:

-- Medically assisted (or medically supervised) detox – This type of addiction treatment is done under the care of medical and mental health professionals.
+- Medically assisted (or medically supervised) detox – This type of medication-assisted addiction treatment is done under the care of medical and mental health professionals.
 The observation is helpful to increase safety and comfort levels for people undergoing the painful symptoms and potential medical complications that may result from ending substance use.
 At times, medications can be administered to ease the process and reduce the strong cravings for the substance that typically are experienced at this point.

 - Clinically managed (“social”) detox – This style is a short-term, non-medical strategy for someone wanting to end substance use.
 Some social detox settings will only provide a room for detox to take place while others will provide more hands-on treatment approaches including peer encouragement and professional support throughout the detox duration.

 The best option will depend on the substance being abused, the current level of physical dependence and the desire/need of the individual to use or not use medically assisted techniques.